 “I am.
 Yes.”

 Rebecca was almost a friend.
 Almost.
-I never addressed her by her first nme.
-I recalled her birth-date.
-Only twenty two.
+I never addressed her by her first name.
+Milano’s birth-date; only twenty two.
 While I –

 “Shouldn’t you be somewhere?”